rust-lang/rust-project-goals/src/2024h2/async.md

 * It provides a forum for discussion around async-related topics, including the `#async-wg` zulip stream as well as regular sync meetings.
 These forums don't necessarily get participation by the full set of voices that we would like, however.
 * It owns async-related repositories, such as the sources for the [async Rust book](https://rust-lang.github.io/async-book/) (in dire need of improvement), [arewewebyet](https://www.arewewebyet.org/), and the [futures-rs](https://rust-lang.github.io/futures-rs/) crate.
 Maintenance of these sites has varied though and often been done by a few individuals acting largely independently.
-* It advises the more general teams (typically [lang][] and [Libs-API][]) on async-related matters.
+* It advises the more general teams (typically [lang][] and [libs-api][]) on async-related matters.
 The authoring of the (mildly dated) [async vision doc](https://rust-lang.github.io/wg-async/vision/) took place under the auspices of the working group, for example.
 However, the group lacks decision making power and doesn't have a strong incentive to coallesce behind a shared vision, so it remains more a "set of individual voices" that does not provide the general purpose teams with clear guidance.

 We plan to propose one or more permanent teams to meet these same set of needs.
-The expectation is that these will be subteams under the [lang] and [Libs] top-level teams.
+The expectation is that these will be subteams under the [lang] and [libs] top-level teams.

 #### Stabilize async closures